 Examples of external forces which are beyond an organisation’s control include natural disasters, security breaches, or false information about a company that hurts its reputation or PR blunders.

 Unlike most external crises, internal crises can be managed, mitigated, or avoided if a company enforces strict compliance guidelines and protocols regarding ethics, policies, rules, and regulations among employees and management.

 Just like your health is insured in cases of unforeseen abnormalities which need to be attended to in a matter of urgency, businesses too can be insured, through Crisis Management Coverage.

 In more specific terms, crises could potentially take a toll on specific business areas.
 In this case, developing crisis management plans concerning the different categories of crises which businesses are most susceptible to experiencing should also be given consideration:

 Financial crisis: When a business experiences a plummet in demand for the product or service that they’re selling.
 In such situations, assets lose value, and the business is unable to pay off their debt.
-That’s why an inventory management software is required to take charge of your stock control and prevent a business financial crisis.
+That’s why an inventory management software such as BigCommerce eBay integration, Wix Etsy Integration is required to take charge of your stock control and prevent a business financial crisis.
 In this ultimate guide you may know how to get out of debt?

 Personnel crisis: When an employee or someone associated with the business is involved in an activity or conduct that’s considered unethical and/or illegal.
 This misconduct may occur in or out of the workplace and can be related to the individual’s work-life or personal life.